 How do you use a Knowledge Survey?

-Students at the start of the course or topic are given a series of question up to 200 in some cases; the students do not answer the question, but give a score of how confident they would be at answering the question.
-This provides a baseline information about their base knowledge preparation needs.
+Student a the start of the course or topic are given a series of question up to 200 in some cases; the students do not answer the question, but give a score of how confident they would be at answering the question.
+This provides baseline information about their preparation and base knowledge.